AbdallahZerfaoui/Desktop_Assistant/README.md

 - **Send Emails**: Send emails to specified recipients.
 - **Set Reminders**: Set personalized reminders for specific times.
 - **Play Music**: Play music from a predefined directory.
-- **Word of the Day**: Receive a daily English word with its meaning.
 - **Break Reminders**: Receive reminders to take breaks every 30 minutes.

 ## Features to Add (Future Development)